 1

-ECON 385 International Economic Policy may no be used to fulfill this requirement.
-If ECON 340 Introduction to Mathematical Economics is chosen as an elective, students need not take the 4-credit course MATH 114 Analytic Geometry and Calculus II; however, MATH 114 Analytic Geometry and Calculus II is strongly recommended for students considering graduate school in economics since it is required for admission to most graduate programs.
-An additional calculus beyond MATH 114 Analytic Geometry and Calculus II is also advisable for students considering graduate study in economics.
+ECON 340 Introduction to Mathematical Economics may be used in place of the 4-credit course MATH 114 Analytic Geometry and Calculus II.
+If this option is taken, students will not be able to apply ECON 340 as an elective in the major.
+MATH 114 Analytic Geometry and Calculus II is strongly recommended for students considering graduate school in economics since it is required for admission to most graduate programs.
+An additional calculus course beyond MATH 114 Analytic Geometry and Calculus II is also advisable for students considering graduate study in economics.

 Philosophy